GAAME: Georgia African American Male Experience

 GAAME is part of the University System of Georgia’s African-American Male Initiative (AAMI®).
 AAMI is a project launched in 2002 by the Board of Regents of the University System of Georgia (USG) focusing on the enrollment, retention, and graduation of African-American Males.
 For more information, please read the press release about UGA’s African-American Male Initiative.

-GAAME Weekend 2017 will take place on Friday, April 14th thru Saturday, April 15th at the Georgia Conference Center and Hotel.
-Admitted African American male students will receive an invitation in the mail prior to the event.
+GAAME Weekend 2018 will take place on Friday, April 13th thru Saturday, April 14th at the Georgia Conference Center and Hotel.
+Admitted African American male students will receive an invitation through mail prior to the event.
 There is a $40 reservation fee, but is refunded at the event.
 Parents are invited and encouraged to attend a breakfast and parent orientation session provided by the Office of Institutional Diversity on Friday of the weekend program.
-Registration for GAAME Weekend 2017 is now open.

 The University of Georgia has made remarkable progress in regard to the recruitment and retention of highly talented African-American students.
 From 2004 to 2014, there has been a 56% increase in the number of African-American undergraduates enrolled at the University of Georgia.
 Furthermore, the University of Georgia has the highest graduation rate for African-American males in the University System of Georgia.
 We are doing some great things at UGA and your son can be a part of it.
 The Office of Institutional Diversity is excited to have your student be part of a growing population on campus and we are committed to his success at the University of Georgia.